ElliotFriend/CampTeams/README.md

 CampTeams
 =========
-A place for camp deans to contact multiple colleges to request camp teams at the same time.
+Camp Teams - Saving time for Camp Deans

+Basically, this is a webapp that allows you to request information from many people at one time, rather than having to request information from those peopl individually